Fair Document Valuation in LLM Summaries via Shapley Values: Introduction

-However, the rise of LLM-based automated summarization tools has led to significant concerns among content creators and information providers.
-In a traditional search model, the source documents (and their corresponding producers) stand to gain traffic and reputation by being shown in response to search queries in organic listings.\footnote{Both higher traffic and better reputation can usually be monetized through advertising and/or subscription revenues.} In contrast, LLM-powered search delivers a synthesized answer directly in the search interface, allowing users to obtain information without visiting the source websites.
-For example, after the introduction of Google's AI overview, website owners have expressed reservations over the loss of traffic and revenues \citep{carroll2025aioverview, sherrer2025misleading, ipa2025google}.
-Similarly, on e-commerce and Q\&A websites, individual users typically seek to develop a reputation for expertise and knowledge by providing meaningful answers or reviews and are often rewarded with badges, elite status, or free products in return.\footnote{For example, sites like Reddit use a ``Karma" system which captures how helpful/unhelpful users found a user's responses \citep{reddit_karma}.
-Similarly, Yelp recognizes high-quality reviewers by awarding them an ``Elite" badge shown publicly on their profile, which in turn gives them access to attend exclusive events in the local community as well as other perks \citep{chang2023yelp}.} However, if consumers stop reading individual reviews/answers and rating them, the reputation systems on these platforms would cease to function \citep{resnick_etal_2000}, and reviewers/content generators on these sites will lose the opportunity to monetize their content.
-Thus, the shift to LLM-based summaries threatens the revenue streams of content creators and raises concerns about the uncompensated use of their data.\footnote{Indeed, several major publishers such as {\it The New York Times} have started to restrict or revoke AI access to their content, citing concerns that their contributions are being undervalued and misused without fair compensation \citep{nyt_openai_lawsuit_2023}.} If content creators are not fairly compensated for their content, then they will have no incentive to provide content to platforms and search engines.
-This can lead to degradation in the quality of AI-powered summaries and failure of platforms' reputation systems over time.
-Thus, while platforms may see short-term benefits from avoiding attribution or compensation to content creators and websites, this is not a sustainable equilibrium in the long term.
+These tools benefit both users and platforms, at least in the short term: they simplify search and raise satisfaction and usage \citep{xu2023chatgpt, zhu2025generative}, and by keeping users on the platform rather than sending them to external sites, they increase time spent on the platform and potential revenues \citep{Goodwin2024}.
+This short-term benefit, however, masks a longer-term threat to the supply of content, which we frame as a \emph{compensation and incentive-design} problem.
+In a traditional search model, source documents (and their producers) gain traffic and reputation (both monetizable) by appearing in organic listings.
+LLM-powered search instead delivers a synthesized answer directly, letting users obtain information without visiting the sources.
+Website owners and recent research have accordingly reported losses in traffic and revenue following Google's AI Overview \citep{carroll2025aioverview, sherrer2025misleading, ipa2025google, khosravi2026impact}, and on review and Q\&A sites, where contributors earn reputation through badges, elite status, or perks,\footnote{For example, Reddit uses a ``Karma'' system capturing how helpful others found a user's responses \citep{reddit_karma}, and Yelp awards high-quality reviewers an ``Elite'' badge with associated perks \citep{chang2023yelp}.} reputation systems erode once users stop reading and rating individual contributions \citep{resnick_etal_2000}.
+The shift to LLM summaries thus threatens content creators' revenue streams and raises concerns about uncompensated use of their data.\footnote{Several major publishers such as {\it The New York Times} have begun to restrict or revoke AI access to their content, citing undervaluation and uncompensated use \citep{nyt_openai_lawsuit_2023}.} Absent fair compensation, creators have no incentive to supply content, degrading summary quality over time.
+Thus, while avoiding attribution may benefit platforms in the short run, it is not a sustainable equilibrium.